NicoLanghans/Master-Thesis/README.md

 Includes API Request for isodistance polygons and isodistance processing API Request includes
 - 118 requests for centroid coordinates
-- > 1300 requests for entrance coordinates
+- more than 1300 requests for entrance coordinates

 Isodistance processing includes
 - merge and group isodistances of entrances by park (-> catchment area)